John M. Beath, PE (Texas), LCA‐CP, LLC Manager, Senior Technical Consultant and Environmental Coach

 John Beath has a bachelor’s degree in chemical engineering from Georgia Tech and more than thirty years combined engineering and environmental experience.
 His industry assignments have included process engineering, planning and environmental positions at a refinery (including as environmental superintendent), as well as a role as a corporate regional manager for remediation.

 Following his industry assignments, he led program implementation at a major consultant company for eighteen years, including leading MACT implementation, Title V permitting, compliance assurance, RCRA permitting, emissions estimation, BWON, and LDAR support.
 He has worked in more than 16 refineries (including China and South Africa).

-Nine years ago, John began his work supporting sustainability for industrial clients with a life cycle assessment for a solar panel manufacturing company (one of the first such assessment performed in the US at that time).
+Eleven years ago, John began his work supporting sustainability for industrial clients with a life cycle assessment for a solar panel manufacturing company (one of the first such assessment performed in the US at that time).
 Since then he has led a wide array of carbon footprint, sustainability strategy and life cycle assessment assignments for industry and government.
 He has published widely and presents frequently at various conferences.
 He has now been a life cycle assessment certified professional (LCA-CP) for five years.